 Students seeking admission to the Molecular Microbiology Graduate Program apply to the Graduate School of Biomedical Sciences.
 Our goal is to recruit highly motivated students who have a deep interest in microbiological research, show evidence of facility with experimentation, are collegial and communicative, and whose ambition is to excel in research and/or teaching as a career.

 Candidates for admission to the Graduate Program in Molecular Microbiology are recommended to have prior training in genetics, biochemistry, cell biology, organic chemistry, physics, and calculus.
 A basic course in microbiology is also desirable.
-Acceptance is determined by the applicant's prospects of success, as demonstrated by such criteria as academic transcripts, references and GRE General Test scores.
+Acceptance is determined by the applicant's prospects of success, as demonstrated by academic transcripts and references.
+If GRE scores are submitted, those are also reviewed.

 The application process is completed on-line.
 Details about the application process and important deadlines for applicants can be found on the GSBS admissions pages.